Losant/losant-docs/docs/edge-compute/overview.md

 ## Advantages

-Fully utilizing the Edge Compute Engine bring a number of benefits to your application.
+Fully utilizing the Edge Compute Engine brings a number of benefits to your application.

 ### Local Control